 Electronic Keys & LocksLights and Display Board Circuits

-Because of their inertia, power consumption, contact wear, and often size, relays are not really suitable for switching alternating voltages.
-Moreover, they cannot be used in phase control circuits.
-Replacing them with triacs may give problems owing to the forward voltage drop across these devices.
+Relays, due to their inertia, power consumption, contact wear, and size limitations, are not ideal for switching alternating voltages.
+Additionally, they are unsuitable for deployment in phase control circuits.
+Replacing them with triacs may pose challenges due to the forward voltage drop across these devices, necessitating careful consideration in their application.

 Low-drop a.c. switch for 12 V halogen lights Schematic diagram